awave1/lecture-notes/grst205/midterm01.md

             * Requires cooperation / communal participation
         * Avg battle lasted for abt.
 1h
         * **Coward**: someone who throws away **hoplon**
+        * **Trireme** - the most effective warship used to ram, disable, or sink other ships
+        * Poor were rowers
+        * Middle class were infantry
+        * Rich were
+        * Hoplites had to maintain formation, because without it they were useless
     * Increased Literacy / artistic achievment
         * **Homer**
             * the author of **The Illiad** and **The Odyssey**